 Participate in campus life as staff

 Fellows work alongside staff for 20 hours per week.
 (Fellows will be assigned to one of the following jobs: housekeeping, maintenance, kitchen, or office.
-For further informations, please download this PDF).
+For further information, please download this PDF).

 Fellows will train and oversee the work- scholarship students.